woocommerce-connector-help/woocommerce-connector-help.github.io/Source Files/files/set-up-woocommerce-connector.md

     <li>To proceed to the next wizard page, choose <b>Next</b>.</li>
    </ol>

-   For information about item category configuration, go to <a href="item-categories.md" target="_blank">Item categories</a>.
+   For more information about item category configuration, go to <a href="item-categories.md" target="_blank">Item categories</a>.

 1. On the third page of the wizard, specify the synchronization options for items between Business Central and your WooCommerce store.